teilomillet/mentors/README.md

 # Mentors

-A tool to edits datasets and saved them.
+# Mentors

+"Mentors" is a robust and user-friendly tool designed to edit and manage JSONL text datasets efficiently.
+Tailored for data professionals, researchers, and developers, it simplifies the process of modifying text data with features like adding, deleting, and altering text entries.

 ![Imgur Image1](https://i.imgur.com/AH4aq4l.png)